rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/1-feature-store.md

 1. Navigate back to your Jupyter Notebook workbench and open the folder `7-feature_store`.
 2. Inside this folder, locate the `feature_repo` directory.
 This is where the feature definitions are stored.
 Open the `features.py` file to review the features we’ve defined.
 3. Next, open the notebook `1-setup_feast.ipynb` located in the `7-feature_store` folder and execute the cells step-by-step.
 This will set up Feast and demonstrate how it works in the inner loop.
+4. You can also see the features you define in the Feast UI we have set up for the development environment (you will get to deploy it yourself later 💪): [https://feast-ui-<USER_NAME>.<CLUSTER_DOMAIN>](https://feast-ui-<USER_NAME>.<CLUSTER_DOMAIN>)
-4. Once you’ve seen how Feast is used for inner loop tasks like feature exploration and training, we’ll move on to its role in the **outer loop**.
+5. Once you’ve seen how Feast is used for inner loop tasks like feature exploration and training, we’ll move on to its role in the **outer loop**.